SURF CAMP NICARAGUA

 Nicaragua only really has one distinctive surf region - the Southwest part of the country, where there's a thin slice of land separating the ocean and Lake Nicaragua.
 This huge lake produces an offshore wind during most of the year, which creates the perfect surfing conditions all along the coastline.

 Nicaragua enjoys a long swell season and a super favourable offshore wind.
-Even though it’s not very crowded at all, the nation is quickly developing as a surf region.
+Even though it's not very crowded at all, the nation is quickly developing as a surf region.
 A problem in Nicaragua is that most surf spots are hard to access both due to the fact that the breaks occur far out and because the infrastructure is not yet properly developed.
-Due to the country’s location in Central America, there is also a high risk of natural disasters.

 Casares offers nice peaks breaking over a submerged reef, but fortunately the beach is perfectly soft and sandy.
 It works well on all tides and it favours a S-SW swell with a NE winds.
 In these conditions Casares will impress with waves up to 10ft high, but mostly they're only 3-5ft tall and very user-friendly.
 The locals have been described as super friendly and helpful as well, which makes this small fishing village a pretty perfect spot to surf and then roam around.